Degrees and Programs

 Simultaneous Majors

 An engineering student may pursue two majors simultaneously.
+The simultaneous major option is available only to undergraduates who have been admitted to both degree programs.
 The student must follow all procedures and meet all requirements associated with both majors.
-An engineering student may not pursue two engineering majors simultaneously.
+A student admitted to engineering may not pursue two engineering majors and may not receive more than one bachelor’s degree in engineering.

 The simultaneous major option is available only to undergraduates who have been admitted to both degree programs.